-- Never sharing needles in piercing or tattooing - If you use needles, learning how to clean them consistently and properly

-- Abstaining or postponing sex; sexual abstinence is the only absolute way to avoid getting or passing along the HIV infection through sexual contact - Properly using condoms, which provides the best available protection against HIV/AIDS for sexually active people
+- Never sharing needles in piercing or tattooing - If you use needles, learning how to clean them consistently and properly - Abstaining or postponing sex; sexual abstinence is the only absolute way to avoid getting or passing along the HIV infection through sexual contact - Properly using condoms, which provides the best available protection against HIV/AIDS for sexually active people and 384.25.

-The Department of Health requires that we inform our clients about the Florida law on HIV and AIDS testing, confidentiality of test results, and treatment of patients pursuant to ss.381.004 and 384.25.
 You or your guardian must give consent to be tested for HIV.
 You have the right to be informed about your test results.
 If your test result is positive, you should also receive information regarding the availability of appropriate medical and support services, preventing transmission of HIV, and notification of partners who may have been exposed.
 You have a right to have the results of your test kept confidential.
 However, you should know that the Health Department is required to keep a record of all positive results including identifying information if available.